Kenilworth: Medieval and Tudor

+The name Kenilworth derives from the Old English cynehildworð meaning 'Cynehild's enclosure'.

 A settlement existed at Kenilworth by the time of the 1086 Domesday Book, which records it as Chinewrde.

 Geoffrey de Clinton (died 1134) initiated the building of an Augustinian priory in 1122, which coincided with his initiation of Kenilworth Castle.
 The priory was raised to the rank of an abbey in 1450 and suppressed with the Dissolution of the Monasteries in the 1530s.
-Thereafter, the abbey grounds next to the castle were made common land in exchange for what Robert Dudley, 1st Earl of Leicester used to enlarge the castle.
+Thereafter, the abbey grounds next to the castle were made common land in exchange for what Robert Dudley, 1st Earl of Leicester, used to enlarge the castle.
 Only a few walls and a storage barn of the original abbey survive.

 During the Middle Ages, Kenilworth played a significant role in the history of England: Between June and December 1266, as part of the Second Barons' War, Kenilworth Castle underwent a six-month siege, when baronial forces allied to Simon de Montfort, were besieged in the castle by the Royalist forces led by Prince Edward, this is thought to be the longest siege in Medieval English history.
 Despite numerous efforts at taking the castle, its defences proved impregnable.
-Whilst the siege was ongoing King Henry III held a Parliament at Kenilworth in August that year, which resulted in the Dictum of Kenilworth; a concillatory document which set out peace terms to end the conflict between the barons and the monarchy.
+Whilst the siege was ongoing King Henry III held a Parliament at Kenilworth in August that year, which resulted in the Dictum of Kenilworth; a conciliatory document which set out peace terms to end the conflict between the barons and the monarchy.
 The barons initially refused to accept, but hunger and disease eventually forced them to surrender, and accept the terms of the Dictum.

-During the Wars of the Roses in the 15th century, Kenilworth Castle served as an important Lancastrian base in the Midlands: The Lancastrian King Henry VI and his wife, Margaret of Anjou spent much time here.
+During the Wars of the Roses in the 15th century, Kenilworth Castle served as an important Lancastrian base in the Midlands: The Lancastrian King Henry VI and his wife, Margaret of Anjou, spent much time here.

-Elizabeth I visited Robert Dudley, 1st Earl of Leicester at Kenilworth Castle several times, the last in 1575.
+Elizabeth I visited Robert Dudley, 1st Earl of Leicester, at Kenilworth Castle several times, the last in 1575.
 Dudley entertained the Queen with pageants and banquets costing some £1,000 per day that surpassed anything seen in England before.
 These included fireworks.

 Near the castle there is a group of thatched cottages called 'Little Virginia': According to local legend they gained this name because the first potatoes brought to England by Sir Walter Raleigh from the New World were planted and grown here in the 16th century.
 Modern historians however consider this unlikely, and have suggested that the name may have originated from early colonists to America returning to England from Virginia.